Santanaco/employee_trackerr/README.md

 ## Credits 🏆

-I'd like to thank my classmates (BJ Thompson and Blair Millet specifically), for teaching me cool things to do with inquirer, colors, and figlet.
-Also to save time with prompt questions and answers!
+I'd like to thank my classmates and TA's for helping me !!

 ## Contribute

-To contribute, please contact me!
+To contribute, please don't hesitate to contact me!